New School Uniform Policy Ditch Blazers For Gym

 The Battle Between Durability and Cost

-Manufacturers and retailers set higher prices for branded items due to exclusivity and claimed higher durability compared to supermarket alternatives.
-The cost of ownership debate is central to the new school uniform policy.
-While a blazer might last two years, the initial £40-£60 outlay is a hurdle.
-A £10 hoodie might need replacing sooner, but the lower entry price helps parents manage their monthly budgets.
-Industry confusion regarding new laws complicates this further.
-Retailers and schools often disagree on how to interpret the "branded item cap," leaving parents caught in the middle.
+The cost of ownership debate is at the center of the new school uniform policy.
+A blazer priced at £40 to £60 may last two years, but that upfront cost is a real barrier.
+A £10 hoodie may need replacing sooner, but the lower entry price helps families manage month-to-month budgets.
+Industry confusion around new laws adds to the mess.
+Retailers and schools often disagree on how to apply the branded item cap, leaving parents stuck in the middle.

 Implementing the Change